Interpretation of Testamentary Dispositions

 Heir Named without Share

-If the testator names a person in the will without specifying their share of the inheritance, he assigns them the entire estate in case of doubt.
-However, if a specific share is mentioned (e.g. one third), the rest goes to the legal heirs.
+If the testator names a person in the will without precisely defining their share of the inheritance, they are presumed to be assigned the entire estate.
+However, if a specific share is named (e.g., one-third), the remainder goes to the legal heirs.

 Several Heirs without Shares